The Price of Water (A Babushka Short Story)

 They were out.

 Lev’s hands trembled as he steered, the Humvee’s tires kicking up dust, blood trickling from small cuts on his fingers.
 The cool night air rushed in through the shattered windshield, whipping against their faces.
 The engine hummed beneath them.
-He glanced over at Mina, worry tightening his chest.
-“Are you okay?”

 She nodded, brushing glass from her lap.
 A thin scratch traced her cheek, but her eyes were steady.
 “I’m fine.
 You?”

 “Yeah,” he said, though the shaking in his hands betrayed how close everything had come to falling apart.
-His pulse hadn’t settled yet, but when he looked at Mina—bruised, exhausted, but unshaken—he realized just how much he’d depended on her being there, not just in the firefight but through everything.
-“We made it,” he said, his voice quieter now, like the words themselves were something fragile.
+His pulse hadn’t settled yet, and gripping the wheel sent sharp stings through his palms where glass shards had embedded themselves.
+But when he looked at Mina—bruised, exhausted, yet composed—he realized just how much he’d depended on her being there, not just in the firefight but through everything.

 “Yeah,” Lev muttered, still catching his own.